nf-core/pathogensurveillance/docs/output.md

 </details>

-FASTA files for each gene extracted from assemblies and aligned.
+FASTA files for each gene extracted from assemblies and aligned with [mafft](https://mafft.cbrc.jp/alignment/server/index.html).
 Contains sequences for both samples and references.

 ### Aligned reads (`bwa mem`)